-Hila Ratzabi was born in Rehovot, Israel, and raised in Queens, New York.
+Hila Ratzabi (she/her) is the author of a book of poetry, There Are Still Woods (June Road Press, 2022).
+She has been with Ritualwell since 2015, shepherding the publication of hundreds of poems, prayers and rituals and creating innovative online programming.
+She is passionate about sharing new ways to nurture and develop Jewish creativity.
+Born in Rehovot, Israel, and raised in Queens, New York, Ratzabi is a poet, writer, editor and writing coach.
 She holds a BA in English/Creative Writing from Barnard College, a BA in Jewish Philosophy from the Jewish Theological Seminary (Double Degree Program, 2003), and an MFA in Poetry from Sarah Lawrence College (2007).
-Her poetry is published in a variety of literary journals and in The Bloomsbury Anthology of Contemporary Jewish American Poetry, and her articles have appeared in the Jewish Daily Forward and Zeek.
-She is also a Hebrew and B’nai Mitzvah tutor, writing coach, founder of the Red Sofa Salon & Poetry Workshop, and editor in chief of the literary journal Storyscape.
-She's also a proud member of Kol Tzedek in West Philadelphia.
-(Photo by Endy Photography.)
+Her poetry is published in a variety of literary journals and in The Bloomsbury Anthology of Contemporary Jewish American Poetry, and her articles have appeared in publications including The Wisdom Daily, MyJewishLearning, the Jewish Daily Forward, Kveller, Alma, and Zeek.
+Ratzabi lives in Oak Park, Il., outside Chicago, with her husband and two children.

 Subscribe for the latest rituals, online learning opportunities, and unique Judaica finds from our store.